 - You can configure only one VRRP group in a broadcast domain in a VLAN.
 You cannot add additional VRRP group for the secondary IP addresses.

 - Do not add WI-FI link to the VRRP enabled VLAN.
-As the link failure would never happen, the SD-WAN Edge always remains as the master.
+As the link failure would never happen, the SD-WAN Edge always remains as the primary device.

 - In the Enterprise portal, click .